“Even if we stopped emitting all greenhouse gases today, global warming and climate change will continue to

-Reports from the IPCC and statements from the scientific community affirms that indeed global temperatures are rising, and this is mainly the result of human activities or anthropogenic impacts.
+Reports from the IPCC and statements from the scientific community affirm that global temperatures are rising, mainly due to human activities or anthropogenic impacts.

-Climate change is a complex issue that involves a wide range of areas like politics, science, society, economics, moral and ethical questions (Responding to Climate Change, 2020).
-Climate change affects all of us and all living things on the planet.
+Climate change is a complex issue involving many areas, including politics, science, society, economics, and moral and ethical questions (Responding to Climate Change, 2020).
+It affects all of us and all living things on the planet.

-The important thing to remember is that even if all emissions stop today, global warming will continue to affect future generations, because of the presence of gasses in the atmosphere.
-So, humanity is already on the path to climate change. to what extent will depend on how much emissions will continue and how will our climate system respond to this emission (Responding to Climate Change, 2020).
+The critical thing to remember is that even if all emissions stop today, global warming will continue to affect future generations because of the presence of gases in the atmosphere.
+So, humanity is already on the path to climate change.
+To what extent will depend on how much emissions continue and how our climate system responds to these emissions (Responding to Climate Change, 2020).

-On our previous blog, we discussed what climate adaptation is.
-On this post, we will discuss climate adaptation strategies and what it covers.
+In our previous blog, we discussed climate adaptation.
+This post will discuss climate adaptation strategies and what they cover.

 Why is it important to have adaptation strategies?

-Having climate adaptation strategies is important because this will prevent or minimize damages that climate change causes, these are actions that take advantage of opportunities that may arise from climate change.
-Having well-planned adaptation actions will save money and lives.
+Having climate adaptation strategies is essential because they will prevent or minimise the damage that climate change causes.
+These strategies take advantage of opportunities that may arise from climate change.
+Well-planned adaptation actions will save money and lives.

-The United States Environmental Protection Agency (EPA) also has a very good resource on climate adaptation strategies in their website.
-It covers various areas like air, water, waste, public health, and ecosystem protection.
-Their information aims to inform communities on what they can do and to help them identify potential alternatives and possible ways to address climate change.
-The site also acknowledges that not everything here would be suitable or appropriate to some communities and should consider the local context when applying adaptation measures.
+The United States Environmental Protection Agency (EPA) also has an excellent resource on climate adaptation strategies on its website.
+It covers air, water, waste, public health, and ecosystem protection.
+The EPA’s information aims to inform communities about what they can do and help them identify potential alternatives and possible ways to address climate change.
+The site also acknowledges that not everything here would be suitable or appropriate for some communities and that adaptation measures should consider the local context.

-Below are some highlights from the information on the EPA website.
-If you want to access the entire information, you may refer to the citations at the bottom end of the blog post.
+Below are some highlights from the EPA website.
+To access all the information, refer to the citations at the bottom of the blog post.

 Climate adaptation to maintain air quality

-Climate change will impact the quality of air both the outdoor and indoor air.
-Poor air quality can aggravate lung diseases and can lead to an early death.
-For outdoor air, one solution is to manage air pollution and emissions to maintain air quality.
-For indoor air, proper ventilation of the building to control moisture and dilute pollutants.
-Climate change may disrupt, power supply or can lengthen dry and hot days or even cold and damp days.
+Climate change will impact the quality of air, both outdoor and indoor.
+Poor air quality can aggravate lung diseases and lead to early death.
+One solution for outdoor air is to manage air pollution and emissions to maintain air quality.
+For indoor air, proper building ventilation can control moisture and dilute pollutants.
+Climate change may disrupt the power supply, lengthen dry and hot days, or even cold and damp days.

-A strategy to counter this problem is to maintain acceptable thermal conditions using passive building designs or using modification strategies such as reducing urban heat islands or heat island cooling strategies by incorporating vegetation or plants in the design of urban buildings and pavements.
+A strategy to counter this problem is to maintain acceptable thermal conditions using passive building designs or modification strategies, such as reducing urban heat islands or heat island cooling strategies by incorporating vegetation or plants in urban buildings and pavements.

 Climate adaptation to maintain water quality

-Climate change can make it challenging for communities to provide drinkable water, wastewater services, protect water quality and maintain healthy aquatic environments like oceans, rivers, lakes, streams, etc. Adaptation measures make sure that water utility, water quality, and ecosystems are protected against climate change.
+Climate change can make it challenging for communities to provide drinkable water and wastewater services, protect water quality, and maintain healthy aquatic environments like oceans, rivers, lakes, streams, etc. Adaptation measures protect water utilities, water quality, and ecosystems against climate change.

-To maintain water utility against climate change, some of the adaptation strategies suggested are to construct new infrastructures like flood barriers, or those need for aquifer storage and recovery.
-Another strategy is to increase system efficiency like energy.
+Some adaptation strategies suggested for maintaining water utility against climate change are constructing new infrastructures, like flood barriers or those needed for aquifer storage and recovery.
+Another approach is to increase system efficiency, such as energy efficiency.
 Water utilities need electricity to function.

-So, to prevent power disruptions due to increasing demands and outages, having energy efficiency will make water utilities more resilient to climate change.
-Other water utility adaptation measures include model climate risk, modify land use, modify water demand, plan for climate change, and repair and retrofit facilities.
+Energy efficiency will make water utilities more resilient to climate change and prevent power disruptions due to increasing demands and outages.
+Other water utility adaptation measures include modelling climate risk, modifying land use, modifying water demand, planning for climate change, and repairing and retrofitting facilities.

-Adaptation measures to maintain water quality includes the use of climate and land use data, applying green infrastructure strategies, consider stormwater management logistics, use of natural infrastructures, building staff capacity, and providing public awareness and coordination.
+Adaptation measures to maintain water quality include using climate and land use data, applying green infrastructure strategies, considering stormwater management logistics, using natural infrastructures, building staff capacity, and providing public awareness and coordination.

-Adaptation strategies are also done according to climate risks such as drought and saltwater intrusion, sea-level rise, flooding and stormwater management, erosion and sedimentation, and many more.
+Adaptation strategies are also developed according to climate risks such as drought and saltwater intrusion, sea-level rise, flooding, stormwater management, erosion, and sedimentation.

-Climate change will make managing waste both hazardous and non-hazardous challenging.
-Managing possible ways to address climate change when managing wastes are first, to create a waste facility protection adaptation strategy and second, to develop a waste management plan.
+Climate change will make managing waste, both hazardous and non-hazardous, challenging.
+Possible ways to address climate change when managing waste are to create a waste facility protection adaptation strategy and develop a waste management plan.

 Under waste facility protection strategies, it includes strategies like:

-• Groundwater remediation (e.g. alarm networks that can trigger system shutdown or allows for manual shut down when specified parameters are exceeded),
+- Groundwater remediation (e.g. alarm networks that can trigger system shutdown or allow for manual shutdown when specified parameters are exceeded),

-• Contaminated site remedy (armour enhancement for example, additional or deeper layers of stone or gravel above base layer to withstand forces of ice jams), and
+- Contaminated site remedy (armour enhancement, for example, additional or deeper layers of stone or gravel above the base layer to withstand the forces of ice jams), and

-• Use of Engineered structures (e.g. jetty, level, riprap, retaining walls).
+- Use Engineered structures (e.g. jetty, level, riprap, retaining walls).

-These strategies are designed against waste spills and contamination, to prevent water intrusions either from flooding or ocean water intrusion that can impact waste facilities as well.
+These strategies are designed to prevent waste spills, contamination, and water intrusions, either from flooding or ocean water intrusion, that can impact waste facilities as well.

-As a consequence of climate change, more heatwaves and longer droughts are anticipated.
-Heatwaves are a health threat and can even be fatal.
-In some areas, flooding can drown and hurt people, and cause water-borne diseases.
+Due to climate change, more heat waves and more prolonged droughts are anticipated.
+Heat waves are a health threat and can even be fatal.
+In some areas, flooding can drown people, hurt them, and cause waterborne diseases.

 The EPA uses a 5-step process that enables health practitioners to develop their health adaptation strategies (Public Health Adaptation, 2019 ).
 This includes:

-• First, anticipating climate impacts and assessing vulnerabilities.
-What health problems will arise because of climate change and identify people who are vulnerable in the community.
+- First, anticipate climate impacts and assess vulnerabilities.
+Consider what health problems will arise from climate change and identify vulnerable people in the community.

-• Third, identifying the most suitable health interventions for identified health impact.
-For instance, in flood-prone areas, water-prone diseases will likely to increase.
+- Third, the most suitable health interventions must be identified for the identified health impact.
+For instance, waterborne diseases will likely increase in flood-prone areas.

-• Fourth, develop a climate-related health adaptation plan.
-This needs to be updated regularly and implementation needs to be monitored as well.
+- Fourth, develop a climate-related health adaptation plan.
+This needs to be updated regularly, and implementation must also be monitored.

-Climate change indeed has a global impact.
-It affects every sector of the society from infrastructures, economy, health, ecosystems, and policies.
+Climate change has a global impact.
+It affects every sector of society, including infrastructure, economy, health, ecosystems, and policies.

-The climate adaptation strategies that we mentioned provides valuable information and a guide for communities to come up with their own climate adaptation strategies that are relevant and in context with the local perspective.
+The climate adaptation strategies we mentioned provide valuable information and a guide for communities to develop their climate adaptation strategies that are relevant and in context with the local perspective.

 Responding to Climate Change.
 (2020, January 9).
 Global Climate Change.
 NASA.
 Retrieved from https://climate.nasa.gov/solutions/adaptation-mitigation/